 Breadth Exam reading lists include key genres and canonical texts of the period and should be reflected in the syllabi crafted for undergraduate courses (for students who have experience teaching upper division courses, syllabi for graduate seminars may be proposed but must receive approval from the committee).
-Syllabi for critical language analysis should include fundamental texts in the fields of critical discourse analysis, sociolinguistics, sociocultural theory, socio-cognitive approaches to second language acquisition, and ideologies of language.
+Syllabi for critical language analysis should include fundamental texts in the fields of (socio)linguistics, (socio)cultural theory, socio-cognitive approaches to second language acquisition, or ideologies of language.